 Your pet may be allergic to pollen, grasses or even a certain food, all of which can manifest as ear problems.

-Parasitic diseases, such as ear mites, fleas and ticks can also cause ear infections, (as well as allergies) so it's important to treat your cocker for parasites regularly.
+Parasitic diseases, such as ear mites, fleas and ticks can also cause ear infections in dogs, (as well as allergies) so it's important to treat your cocker for parasites regularly.

 That's